Office of Academic Advising

 - Group Sessions and Workshops.
 The center hosts several sessions each term on a variety of career topics, including self-assessment (Myers-Briggs Type Indicator and Strong Interest Inventory) and job and internship strategies, such as résumé and cover-letter writing, interviewing skills, internship and full-time job searches, and finding part-time work while attending college, among others.
 Dates and times are posted on the Career Center website.

 Roughly 80 percent of job offerings are never posted but are instead found through networking and internships.
 The Career Center offers opportunities to introduce students to employers and professionals and to help them gain job experience through a variety of ways.

-- Go Intern!
-Program.
+- Internship for Credit Program.
 This program offers students academic credit for engaging in supervised, preprofessional, career-related learning experiences.
 Students gain professional experience, develop skills, explore career fields, and contribute to the goals of their internship site, all while earning credit.
 More information may be found on the center website.